- Best for kids because: Lots of things to do

 Clearly, with so many varied activities that your children can participate in, it is highly unlikely that they will be bored at the Excalibur.
-But what makes staying at this place even more fun for a child is that its convenient location makes it very easy to enjoy additional attractions and entertainment at other casino hotels that are just minutes away.
-The following are a few suggestions:
+But what makes staying at this place even more fun for a child is that it's convenient location makes it very easy to enjoy additional attractions and entertainment at other casino hotels that are just minutes away.

 - MGM Grand

 Excalibur Hotel Child CareThe Excalibur does not provide on-site child care, and the hotel website does not specifically indicate that the concierge will arrange for a babysitter.
 We suggest you call 702-597-7025 or send an email to firstname.lastname@example.org to inquire if this is a service that the concierge can provide.

 Surprisingly, there is no 24-hour coffee shop at the Excalibur, but the good news for parents staying there with their kids is that you have many other options.
 You are unlikely to go wrong with any of the places mentioned below since all of them are both family-friendly and reasonably priced.